TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 44/Isaiah 44.9.md

 ---

-They that fashion a graven image are all of them vanity; and the things that they delight in shall not profit; and their own witnesses see not, nor know: that they may be put to shame.
+Everyone who makes an engraved image is vain.
+The things that they delight in will not profit.
+Their own witnesses don't see, nor know, that they may be disappointed.